Sign up and we'll email you when new episodes are published.

-Seth Resler and Becky Scarcello host the podcast for and about metro Detroit artists and entertainers.
+Join hosts Seth Resler and Becky Scarcello for stories from Detroit artists and entertainers.

 New to podcasts?
 Here’s a step-by-step guide to listening.